 Plantar Fasciitis can be frustrating.
 A painful heel can get in the way of work, and prevent you from enjoying things such as walking, running, playing golf, or exercising.
+Even waking up and getting out of bed in the morning can be painful!
 To make matters worse, Plantar Fasciitis is often slow to respond to traditional types of care, often creating further disappointment and aggravation.

 Now for the good news…..